Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Experimental Evaluations

-To gain more understanding of the experimental results, we again show the average performance gain of inv-DAKR and bi-DAKR with respect to the result of $k$-NN as functions of the parameter $k$, in Fig.~\ref{fig:increment_inv_set_3} and \ref{fig:increment_bi_set_3}.
+To gain an understanding of the experimental results, we again show the average performance gains of inv-DAKR and bi-DAKR with respect to the results of the $k$-NN method as functions of the parameter $k$ in Figs.~\ref{fig:increment_inv_set_3}, \ref{fig:increment_bi_set_3}, \ref{fig:increment_inv_new} and \ref{fig:increment_bi_new}.
 From these curves, we observe that, compared to inv-DAKR, bi-DAKR is more promising.
+The experimental results show that the performance difference between using the probe set and not using the probe set is again minor in this scenario.
+Note that the ratio of the probe set to the gallery set is approximately $17\%$ for Market-1501 and approximately $19\%$ for Mars.
+Consequently, the extra probe samples cannot significantly improve the data distribution.